ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 ### Conclusion

 The main thing I take away from this is that I'm basically going to drop variadic functions from my radar for Haskenthetical.
 Infinitary tuples and the zip calculus don't feel like directions I want to go in.
-This might affect whether and when I add support for typeclasses.
+This might affect whether, when and how I add support for typeclasses and various surrounding machinary.